Prince Ludwig Ferdinand of Bavaria: Children

 Ferdinand died in Francoist Spain, in Madrid.

 Ludwig Ferdinand's sisters were Isabella, Duchess of Genoa; Elvira, Countess von Wrbna-Kaunitz-Rietberg-Questenberg und Freudenthal; and Clara, Abbess of St. Anna; and his younger brother was Prince Alphonse of Bavaria, husband of Louise of Orléans, daughter of Ferdinand, Duke of Alençon and Duchess Sophie in Bavaria.
 Alphonse's son Prince Joseph Clemens of Bavaria lived 1902–90 and died childless and unmarried.
 A daughter, Elisabeth, became Countess von Kageneck.

 Honours and awards

-He received the following orders and decorations:
+Prince Ludwig Ferdinand received the following orders and decorations: